venkat5290/cloud-run/cloudrun_hello/README.md

 PORT varibale in cloud run:

 The container must listen for requests on 0.0.0.0 on the port to which requests are sent.
 By default, requests are sent to 8080, but you can configure Cloud Run to send requests to the port of your choice.
 Cloud Run injects the PORT environment variable into the container.
 Inside Cloud Run container instances, the value of the PORT environment variable always reflects the port to which requests are sent.
 It defaults to 8080.

-Add a .dockerignore file to exclude files from your container image.

-Dockerfile
-README.md
-*.pyc
-*.pyo
-*.pyd
-__pycache__
-.pytest_cache

 (4) Building the container